 Dave, a native of Findlay, Ohio, currently resides just outside Columbus.
-He's as well-known for his prolific and profane rants about whatever happens to be on his mind (if you're not easily offended, try this one) as for his powerlifting achievements.
+He’s as well-known for his prolific and profane rants about whatever happens to be on his mind as for his powerlifting achievements.
 (He reached Elite status in three different weight classes, and recorded an all-time-best total of 2,205 pounds.)

 He’s also the author of Under the Bar and a married guy with two young sons.

 With that out of the way, here’s Dave.